algolia/instantsearch/docs/documentation.md

 var customWidget = {
   getConfiguration: function(searchParams) {
     return {
-      // see "All options" for more details on the API };
+      // see "Usage" tab for more details on the API };
   },

   init: function(options) {
-    // see "All options" for more details on the API },
+    // see "Usage" tab for more details on the API
+  },

   // Called every time there is new data
   render: function(options) {
-    // see "All options" for more details on the API
+    // see "Usage" tab for more details on the API
   }
 };